 - Conflict resolution

 The program gives the resident nurse specialized, on-the-job training, and exposure to many aspects of nursing in a hospital setting.
-Residents can explore other areas of nursing, often coming away eager to learn more about a particular area.
+Residents can explore other areas of nursing, often coming away eager to learn more about a particular area or specialty.

 Skill Days and Themed RN Residency Sessions